ajbraus/wdi-homework/rails-testing.md

 ### Four Phase Tests

 As we practice TDD, we'll focus on a four-phase testing methodology.
-Each test should *set up* some scenario, run an *excersize* starting from that schenario, *verify* that the intended effect happened, and *tear down* any changes that were made for the purpose of the test.
+Each test should *set up* some scenario, run an *exercise* starting from that schenario, *verify* that the intended effect happened, and *tear down* any changes that were made for the purpose of the test.

 ### Testing Tips